Frequently Asked Questions

 Since PlayfulLeigh Psyched offers teletherapy, can I be anywhere in the world during sessions?

 Unfortunately, mental health laws are decades behind technology.
 Currently, Dr. Dowtin is licensed for telehealth counseling services in Maryland and Florida.
 That means, you must be physically located in one of those two states during live counseling sessions.
-Due to COVID-19, this response may change in the coming days.
 For now, you must be in Maryland or Florida to access these services.
+However, PlayfulLeigh Psyched offers consultation services to clinicians and companies all over the world!